Rule Change: Completed

-The objective of the proposed changes is to align the requirements to design a capacity mechanism with the need to consider the optimal reliability settings required for a transitioning power system.
-In addition, the request provides the Panel with adequate time to consider the outcomes of the ESB final advice and recommendations in its review of the reliability standard.
+The objective of the proposed changes was to align the requirements to design a capacity mechanism with the need to consider the optimal reliability settings required for a transitioning power system.
+In addition, the request provides the Panel with adequate to time consider the outcomes of the ESB final advice and recommendations in its review of the reliability standard.

 Commencement of rule change process

 On 28 October 2021, the Commission published a notice under ss.
 95 and 96 of the National Electricity Law (NEL) advising of its intention to commence the rule making process and the first round of consultation in respect of the rule change request.

 The notice further advised stakeholders of the AEMC's intention to subject the rule change request to the expedited rule making process under s.
 96 of the NEL on the basis of it being a 'non-controversial rule', as defined under s.
 87 of the NEL.